ourStoryNetwork/lp09-onboarding-platform/README.md

-# 0.9 OnboardingPi: Empowering Ecosystem Growth and Collaboration
+# 0.9 OnboardingPi: Empowering Platform Ecosystem Growth and Collaboration

 ## Your Complete Guide to Crafting a Dynamic Onboarding Program that Catalyzes the Growth of Your Open Source Platform Ecosystem